Living in Dubai, UAE: An Expat Guide

 Overall, Dubai is a great option for those seeking a luxurious nomad base.

-The visas are extremely easy to come by and setting up a business is encouraged in Dubai.
+The visa Dubai is extremely easy to come by and setting up a business is encouraged in Dubai.
 You can also set up a bank account with no problem at all.

 Dubai won’t tax your income, nor will it tax the profit of your business.
 It’s a pretty great expat destination, wouldn’t you say?
 Be sure to let us know below about your experiences in Dubai.